riven314/alexlauwh314/_posts/2022-08-12-VSCode-Autoformat.md

 You can further explore the functionalities of each formatters and its integration with VSCode.

-As an advanced setup, you can even apply multiple formatters on a file upong saving (e.g. applying Black, Flake8 and Isort formatters all in once).
+As an advanced setup, you can even apply multiple formatters on a script upong saving (e.g. applying Black, Flake8 and Isort formatters all in once).
 If there are enough of readers interested in this trick, I could write an additional blogpost for that!

 ## **References**
 ---